leandro-santi/leandro-santi/README.md

 I have experience with Game Development, Android Development and Back-end web programming.
 My main knowledge in technologies includes **Kotlin**, **Java**, **C/C++**, **Spring**, **Android**, **Linux**.
 I am also comfortable using **C#**, **Rust**, **Elixir**, **Erlang**, and **Nim**.

-My main abilities include designing pretty library APIs, API modeling following software design principles, developing robust microservices and refactoring code with technical debt into nice abstractions.
+My main abilities include designing pretty library APIs, API modeling following software design principles, developing robust microservices, crafting intuitive and user-friendly mobile applications and refactoring code with technical debt into nice abstractions.

 I am currently working as a _Java Developer_ on R&D projects with a focus on banking, financial, and industrial solutions.